Google Pixel Slate vs. Apple iPad Pro: Which Should You Buy?

 Google spent much of the Pixel Slate's unveiling touting the tablet's 12.3-inch LCD display.
 The screen has a resolution of 3000 x 2000 pixels for a dense pixels-per-inch measure of 293.
 That edges out the 12.9-inch display on the iPad Pro, which has a 2732 x 2048 resolution at 264 ppi.

 When it comes to display brightness, the iPad Pro is the undefeated champ.
-The tablet's display reached 555 nits of brightness, which is significantly more luminous than the average tablet gets (422 nits).
-Google rates the Pixel Slate's display brightness at 400 nits, which is below the tablet average and much dimmer than the iPad, though we'll have to see how the Pixel shakes out on our lab tests.
+The tablet's display reached 484 nits of brightness, which is significantly more luminous than the Pixel Slate (337 nits) and the average tablet (422 nits).

-You'll want to sit for this news: The Pixel Slate does not have a headphone jack — a bewildering omission Google conveniently failed to mention when it unveiled the device.
-This means that if you want to listen to music on the Slate, you need either a dongle or Bluetooth headphones.
-Of course, Google wants you to buy its own Pixel Buds, but we say to stay away and try these wireless headphones instead.
-At least the Pixel Slate has two USB Type-C inputs on the right side.
+You'll want to sit for this news: The Pixel Slate and new iPad Pro don't have a headphone jack, which means that if you want to listen to music, you'll need either a dongle or Bluetooth headphones.
+Of course, Google wants you to buy its own Pixel Buds while Apple is selling the AirPods, but we say to stay away and try these wireless headphones instead.
+At least both tablets have USB Type-C inputs — the Pixel Slate has two while the iPad Pro has only one.

 You'll want to sit for this news: The Pixel Slate does not have a headphone jack.